 I am interested in data, methods, and models that can be used to understand emerging technologies, new policies, and uncertain trends in transport.
 These assessments inform decisions in pursuit of climate, environmental, and economic goals.
 In particular, I believe that the trajectories of China, India, and other emerging/transition economies will be decisive and informative as we seek to make transportation compatible with global sustainability.
 To these ends, I am a co-organizer of the iTEM consortium.

 LinkedIn, and Goodreads.

 my PGP fingerprint is

 EB2C 9E86 96D5 EB2C 9C66 428B 61A1 338E 4CE1 9468.

-Since joining the Royal Canadian Air Cadets as a youth, the practice and development of leadership has been a passion.
-Believing that able technical leaders are a bulwark against the political expediency which so often undermines good governance, I have pursued this interest through the University of Toronto (U of T) Engineering Society, Iron Dragons, and Leaders of Tomorrow; as editor of the Engineering Leadership Review, and at MIT as instructor of ESD.801 TPP Leadership Seminar. γνῶθι σεαυτόν is a important concept in my leadership philosophy.
+Other interests.
+Since joining the Royal Canadian Air Cadets in middle school, the practice and development of leadership has been a strong personal interest.
+Able, technical leaders are a bulwark against both short-term political expediency—which so often undermines good governance—and the unintended but largely foreseeable consequences of technological change.
+I have worked and taught in engineering leadership education through the MIT TPP Leadership Seminar (2011–2014); the University of Toronto (U of T) Engineering Society, Iron Dragons, and Leaders of Tomorrow.2

-I received my B.A.Sc. in Engineering Science (Aerospace) from U of T, previously worked on UAV swarm control at the U of T Institute for Aerospace Studies and was a teaching assistant in Engineering Science's Praxis design courses.
-I have also served with the Climate CoLab, Transportation Club and Technology Policy Student Society.
+I received my B.A.Sc. in Engineering Science (Aerospace) from U of T, previously worked on control of UAV swarms at the U of T Institute for Aerospace Studies and was a teaching assistant in Engineering Science Praxis design courses.
+At MIT, I served with the Climate CoLab, Transportation Club, Technology Policy Student Society, and Engineering Systems Society.